gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 Calculates an average of elements in the iterable.
 </p>
 <p>
 It can work on an iterable with elements of type that supports addition and division operators.
-Below is a list of such value types:
+Below is a list of acceptable value types:
 </p>
 <ul>
 <li><code>number</code></li>